-- hold a 2:1 degree classification in any subject; however, if you meet criteria 1 and 2, but have a 2:2, plus a postgraduate qualification or extensive experience, you may be considered.
+- have a 2:1 degree classification in any subject; however, if you have a 2:2, plus a postgraduate qualification or extensive experience, you may also be considered

 Months of entry